Flamenco Beach is ranked among the top beaches in the world for a reason: calm, shallow, crystal-clear water, soft sand, and vivid turquoise water.

 |---|---|---|

-- If conditions look rough, skip it — calm water = better snorkel and safer day.
+- If conditions look rough, skip the water.

 Food & Local Spots